ilaflott/epmt/INSTALL.md

 ## Installation With Release File

-The release file includes EPMT, Data Collection Libraries, Notebook and EPMT Interface
+The release file includes EPMT, Data Collection Libraries, Notebook and EPMT Workflow GUI.

 For installing with a release file you'll need: